School Social Worker

 WHAT Kindergarten Connections programs and services are available?

-• Push-in services in classrooms (social worker works with students in the classroom as opposed to pulling them out)
+• Push-in services in classrooms (social worker works with students in the classroom teaching and modeling age-appropriate social skills)

-• Social stories developed and taught; shared with students and teachers to help teach/guide students that have difficulties with adjusting to school social situations (i.e. lunch time, sharing, recess, conflict resolution, etc.)
+• Social stories developed and taught; shared with students and teachers to help teach/guide students that have difficulties with adjusting to school social situations (i.e. being a good listener, how to calm down when angry/frustrated, personal space, sharing, taking turns, problem solving, lunch and recess expectations etc.)

 Individual Student Services:

-• Individualized counseling for students in need to build specific skills.
+• Individualized sessions for students in need to build specific social skills.

 • Development of plans for individual student’s needs that require additional behavior support